sohata24/nli/README.md

 ## Acknowledgement

-The code in this repository is based on the open source implementation ([link](https://github.com/dalab/hyperbolic_nn)).
-If you use this code, please consider citing the paper [Hyperbolic Neural Network](https://arxiv.org/pdf/1805.09112).
+The code in this repository is based on this open source implementation ([link](https://github.com/dalab/hyperbolic_nn)).
+If you use our code, please consider citing the paper [Hyperbolic Neural Network](https://arxiv.org/pdf/1805.09112).